 For example, a child who uses a wheelchair or mobility device may need an adaptation to the built environment.
 The size and color of equipment may need to be adapted for people with a visual impairment.
 Rules may be adjusted so children with an intellectual disability have equal opportunity for achievement.
 Instructions may be communicated in multiple ways so participants with a sensory or communication disability clearly understand.

 Although adaptations may be specific to certain children, everyone should be included in all aspects of the game or activity and inclusive language should be used when explaining and playing the game.
 When playing games with a large group, it may be helpful to establish smaller groups and create rotations.
 This gives the participants a chance to achieve the highest level of self-competence or autonomy during the activity while still having social interaction and competition against others.
 This can also provide more one-on-one attention to improve weaknesses and play to strengths.

-One inclusive ice-breaker game I like to use is called Zap.
+One inclusive ice-breaker game is called Zap.
 Here’s how to play:

 • 1 plastic cup